 Odd, what’s gone.
 Take newsstands.
 Sprawling out from a minimal shelter for the vendor, green-painted newsstands were predictably located outside of subway entrances.
 Newspapers were stacked outside and magazines were stuck overlapping each other inside and on the walls of the shed.
 Candy, soda and heated glass-paned booths came much later.

 Now, where to get a paper and why?
 I’ve been getting my news online for many years.
-Same thing with the phone booths that were set up on side walks every block or so.
+Same thing with the phone booths that were set up on sidewalks every block or so.
 In the 1960s, as neighborhoods got rougher, the phones were revamped to make them harder to vandalize.
 Pre-cell, from childhood, you would memorize an emergency number and carry a dime, later a quarter with you, just in case.
-As 96th Street and other streets got rougher in the 60s and 70s, you just picked your street and avoided crossing Central Park.
+As 96th and surrounding streets got rougher in the ’60s and ’70s, you just picked your street and avoided crossing Central Park.

 On Saturday nights, my family would pick up a hefty Sunday Times at the newsstand on 96th and Broadway.
-From about age 8, I was the person in charge of scrutinizing the real estate listings under “apartments for rent”, in the hopes of finding a new, larger apartment.
+From about age 8, I was the person in charge of scrutinizing the real estate listings under “apartments for rent,” in the hopes of finding a new, larger place to live.
 This was something that would take years to realize.